Farm Assist

 An increase is payable for each child dependant if you are getting an increase for a qualified adult.
 If you do not qualify for an increase for a qualified adult, you may get a half-rate increase for a qualified child dependant.

-Download and complete form Farm 1 (pdf) and return this form to your local Intreo Centre or Social Welfare Branch Office.
+To apply for Farm Assist, fill in form Farm 1 (pdf) and return it to your local Intreo Centre or Social Welfare Branch Office.